• Loading stock data...

 Extended Dispute

 During the duration of the legal case, 23XI and Front Row instead have raced as unchartered “open” teams.
-They alleged that NASCAR, as well as the France family that owns and operates it, were “monopolistic bullies” that curbed competition by binding teams to its series, racetracks, and suppliers.
+They alleged that NASCAR, as well as the France family who owns and operates it, were “monopolistic bullies” that curbed competition by binding teams to its series, racetracks, and suppliers.

 The agreement arrived after an extended delay during the ninth day of court proceedings.
-Jordan had been among those who had testified, and earlier this week, he said, “someone had to step forward and challenge the entity.
+Jordan had been among those who had testified, and earlier this week, he said, “Someone had to step forward and challenge the entity.
 I wasn’t afraid.
-I felt I could challenge NASCAR as a whole. … the sport needed to be looked at from a different view.”
+I felt I could challenge NASCAR as a whole. … The sport needed to be looked at from a different view.”

 “I wish we could’ve done this a few months ago,” said U.S. District Court judge Kenneth Bell.
 “I believe this is great for NASCAR, great for the future of NASCAR, great for the entity of NASCAR, great for the team, and ultimately, great for the fans.